KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Melina stuck her hand out awkwardly and said, "Hi, I'm Melina.
 Friend of Dancia's.
 Can I get one of those cardboard doohickeys, too?"

 Jo looked at her strangely for a second, not sure if Melina was completely basic or not.
 The girl seemed really into her though and she found that a bit disarming.
-"Sure, hun.
+She shook her hand politely and said, "Sure.
 You a gamer?"

 Melina cleared her throat.
 "No, actually.
 I'm an artist.
 I've seen you around town.
 I hope you don't mind, but I think I've even drawn you a few times."